Beryl Platt, Baroness Platt of Writtle: Aeronautical career

 Upon graduation in 1943, Platt was advised by C. P. Snow in his role at the University of Cambridge Appointments Board (a sort of careers advisory service) to contribute to the war effort and so Platt choose to return to the Hawker factory.
 This was the beginning of six years of work between 1943 and 1949 as a technical assistant in the aviation industry.

 Platt's first job was at Hawkers Experimental Flight Test Department, where she was one of only three women in the department, working alongside men who had left school at fourteen but were highly skilled technicians and craftsmen.
 Platt's wage for a nominal forty-eight-hour week, in practice extending to all hours, was less than three pounds.
 Platt worked on the testing and production of three of the RAF's outstanding fighter planes of the time: the Hurricane, the Typhoon, and the Tempest V, the latter being the first conventional aircraft to counter the German V-1 pilotless jet missiles.

 After the end of the war, Hawker's brilliant chief designer Sidney Camm offered Platt a continued role at Hawkers but Platt declined, preferring to move from war planes to investigating air safety for British European Airways.
 Some of her analyses were models of their kind, for instance charting procedures to ensure safe landings if an engine failed on take-off or over mountains.
 Platt quickly established herself as a perfectionist and a distinguished engineer.
 In 1951, she was elected to membership of the Women's Engineering Society.

 In 1949, Platt married Stewart Sydney Platt, marking the end of her professional career in aeronautical engineering.
-Platt became a housewife, and a mother of two children, Hon.
-Roland Francis Platt (b.
-1951) and Hon.
-Victoria Catherine Platt (b.1953).
-Both her children are chartered accountants.
+Platt became a housewife, and a mother of two children.

 Once Platt's children began at school she considered a return to the aircraft industry but there were none to be found within range of Writtle, the village where she lived.
 Instead, Platt turned her hand to politics, although she continued her interest in science and technology.